honeyreddydaram/Quora/README.md

 # Quora
-=> Created a basic fuctional quora posts page using RESTful API's.
+=> Created a basic fuctional quora posts page using RESTful API's.<br>
-=> Stay tuned for the updates!
+Stay tuned for the updates!